jplineb/all_drake_is_the_same/README.md

 # All Drake sounds the same

 ## About
-This github was a project to originaly  create tools that would randomly sample drake songs and combine them together into a new one.
+This repo was a project to originaly create tools that would randomly sample drake songs and combine them together into a new one.
 Then end product is to see if the new song has continuity.

 I ended up developing tools to mash together music into one big song.
 My experiments are in the form of ipython notebooks.